 Matching an Untapped Workforce: Available Careers in Health Care

 The Hamilton Center, a community behavioral health center serving the Terre Haute area, collaborated with Indiana State University, Vigo County School Corporation, and others to host a workshop at Union Hospital.
-The invited participants, youth with disabilities, will be introduced to the various career opportunities in the health care sector in Vigo County.
-The workshop will feature a speaker on the employment provisions of the Americans with Disabilities Act and workplace accommodations.
+The invited participants, youth with disabilities, were introduced to the various career opportunities in the health care sector in Vigo County.
+The workshop featured a speaker on the employment provisions of the Americans with Disabilities Act and workplace accommodations.

 Focus on Employment

 In this program year, ADA-Indiana invited proposals with a focus on employment for people with disabilities.
 The funded projects included: